alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

-They also make the bold claim of costing [significantly less than AWS S3](https://www.backblaze.com/b2/cloud-storage-pricing.html) (I haven’t evaluated these claims) but Glacier is still cheaper (see below for more details)
+They also make the bold claim of costing [significantly less than AWS S3](https://www.backblaze.com/b2/cloud-storage-pricing.html) (I haven’t evaluated these claims) but Glacier is still cheaper (see below for more details).
 - HPE: HPE Greenlake offers S3 compatibility and claims superior performance over S3.
 If you want to get a sense of how ‘Enterprise’ HPE is, the best writeup I could